hxn8439/University_orgs/README.md

 ->Open XAMPP-control app and click start apache and mysql.
 ->Click admin on apache module, a webpage will pop up.
 ->Make sure to add source files into the Xamp htdocs.
+->import the sql file into a database.
+Recommend to use phpmyadmin.

 Script 1:
 ->type in a web address : http://localhost/one.php